SBIL - Simplify Government Money Market ETF

 What is SBIL?

 SBIL is the ticker symbol for Simplify Government Money Market ETF, an listed exchange-traded fund.
-The Simplify Government Money Market ETF (SBIL) seeks current income consistent with liquidity and stability of principal.
-SBIL operates as a government money market fund pursuant to Rule 2a-7 under the Investment Company Act of 1940.
+The Simplify Government Money Market ETF (SBIL) is designed to provide investors with current income while maintaining a strong emphasis on liquidity and the preservation of an investor's initial capital.
+This fund operates specifically as a government money market fund, adhering to the strict guidelines outlined in Rule 2a-7 of the Investment Company Act of 1940.
 Listed on AMEX.
 SBIL is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What are SBIL's key statistics?